manheim/manheim-c7n-tools/docs/source/policies.rst

 .. _`policies.ours`:

 The ``policies/`` directory in the configuration repository contains the c7n policies, one per file.
-Policies should have a name that matches their filename (``NAME.yml``) and should all have a "comment" or "comments" section that provides a human-readable summary of what the policy does (this comment is used to generate the Current Policies documentation).
+Policies **must have a name that matches their filename** (``NAME.yml``) and should all have a "comment" or "comments" section that provides a human-readable summary of what the policy does (this comment is used to generate the Current Policies documentation).

 All policies are built on top of ``defaults.yml``; see :ref:`policygen.defaults_merging` for further information.